HarrisonHall/electrss/README.md

 # electrss
-Popup RSS feed powered by electron.
+Popup RSS (2.0) feed powered by electron.
-NOTE: Testing will be deleted before made public.
 ## use
 * Customizable popup RSS feed that can be used with Reddit, Twitter, Gmail, etc...
 ## install